matthewjwoodruff/pareto.py/README.md

 ```

 ### Note for PyPy users
 Congratulations!
 You're using a blazing fast Python interpreter.  `pareto.py` works great with PyPy.
-A recent comparison on a 692M file with 10 objectives, 27 other columns, and a reference set of 507 solutions, ran in 23.5s using pypy (version 2.1.0), versus 8m29s with CPython 2.7.5.
+A comparison on a 692M file with 10 objectives, 27 other columns, and a reference set of 507 solutions, ran in 23.5s using pypy (version 2.1.0), versus 8m29s with CPython 2.7.5.
 (Disclaimer: many factors affect performance.
 This is an anecdotal result.)

 ### Note for Python3 users
 `pareto.py` works with Python3.2 and up.
 However, informal performance comparisons show a speed regression of about 30% for CPython 3.3.2 versus 2.7.5, possibly because we're being naive about string handling.